-For this purpose, an online grievance redressal system has also been developed through which the students can register their complaints/grievances online through the link provided on college website i.e: https://abs.edu.in/grievance/online-grievance/.
+For this purpose, an online grievance redressal system has also been developed through which

 The Department of Student Welfare within 48 hrs of receiving the application will arrange for pre hearing of the issue or will decide to form a committee /ad-hoc committee to discuss on the grievance and further come to a solution updating student about the same.
 The grievance related to various concerns can also be filed using the DSW section on the student login on Edumarshal ERP.